chrisbra/unicode.vim/README.md

 ####Identify Characters
 The `:UnicodeName` command can be used to identify the character under the cursor.
 This works similar to the builtin `ga` command (in fact, the help also states a possibility to map this command to the `ga` builtin command), but it also displays the digraph character (if it exists) and the HTML entity.

 The `:SearchUnicode` command can be used to search in the unicode character table to search for a certain unicode character with a given name or value.
+Use the "!" attribute to query for result and have it inserted at the current cursor position.

 The `:UnicodeTable` can be used to generate an Unicode table, including HTML entity names and Digraph chars.
 The UnicodeTable will be nicely syntax highlighted.